programmatordev/kirby-starter/README.md

 `STEP 3`

-Make sure to include a `.env` file in your project root.
+Include a `.env` file in your project root.
 A `.env.example` file already exists, so you can either rename it or create a new one.

 `STEP 4`